beefyfinance/beefy-blog/content/articles/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.en.md

 +++
 ![](/uploads/partnership_vvs.png)

 You might have already heard that the Beefy Cow is grazing new pastures on the Cronos network.
-There are plenty of projects to explore, and VVS Finance is just one of our new Launchpool partners on our tenth blockchain.
+There are plenty of projects to explore, and VVS Finance is just one of our new partners on our tenth blockchain.
 There are three exciting ways to earn, so get your $BIFI, $VVS, and $CRO tokens ready to generate interest while you sleep!

 ### What is VVS Finance?

 VVS Finance is an Automated Market Maker (AMM) and Decentralized Exchange (DEX) on the Cronos network.
-It works similarly to Uniswap on Ethereum or Binance Smart Chain’s Pancake Swap.
+It works similarly to Uniswap on Ethereum or Binance Smart Chain’s PancakeSwap.
 Users can swap crypto pairs from pools of tokens and coins, similar to how you would use a bureau de change.

 VVS also has its native utility, governance, and reward token, $VVS.
 You can use the token to stake and earn rewards and take part in community votes.
 For a detailed guide on using the VVS ecosystem, check out their handy [Getting Started](https://docs.vvs.finance/getting-started) guide.

 ### How can I earn rewards with Beefy, VVS Finance, and Cronos network?

 There are three ways to earn even more crypto with Beefy, VVS, and Cronos.
-First, you can earn BIFI by staking $VVS.
+First, you can earn $BIFI by staking $VVS.
 Second, you can stake $BIFI to earn $CRO or more $BIFI.
 Third, you can stake $BIFI-$CRO LP tokens to earn more $VVS or more LP tokens.
 Let’s take a look at each one and see exactly how they work.

 ![](/uploads/vvs_staking_guide.png)

 ### Stake $VVS and earn $BIFI

 If you already have $VVS in your wallet, you can easily earn $BIFI by staking your $VVS in a Glitter Mine.
-A Glitter Mine on VVS FInance lets you lock up a single coin and earn interest in the same coin or another.
+A Glitter Mine on VVS Finance lets you lock up a single coin and earn interest in the same coin or another.

 ![](/uploads/glitter_mines.png)